 Your gifts help us expand our programs, our outreach, and of course, our food budget!
 Labyrinth is a 501(c)3 organization, so 100% of your donation is tax-deductible, and you will receive a contributor statement in January.
 You can donate online with a credit or debit card or bank account information.
 Click the button below to make a one-time or recurring online donation.
 Thank you for your support!

 Become a sustaining donor!

-As we approach the end of our ninth year in ministry, we are looking to expand our base of individual donors to help sustain our ministry far into the future.
+As we approach our tenth year in ministry, we are looking to expand our base of individual donors to help sustain our ministry far into the future.
 We invite you to consider making a one-time donation or signing up to become a monthly sustaining donor, at whatever level your budget will allow.

 Because we work primarily with students, you might consider a donation at one of the campus life-themed levels listed.

 ~ Rev. Shelby and the whole Labyrinthian crew